Max-Altman/minecraftserver/README.md

 ## Plugins Or Mods

-Add your plugins or mods here

 Example:
 - EssentialsX
 - WorldEdit
 - LuckPerms

-## Server Status
+## Server Not Online

-The server may not always stay online and you might need to start it back up from Aternos Aternos has lots of ADs and if you are using an ADblock it will warn you about it
+The server may not always stay online and you might need to start it back up from Aternos Aternos has lots of ADs and if you are using an ADblock it will warn you about it Option 1
+  1. Use provided username and password to login to Aternos
+  2. Start server
+  3. Join the server
+  Option 2
   1. Create a Aternos account
   2. dm your username to owner
   3. Start start
   4. Join the server

-## Support

-If you have issues joining the server:
-- Check your Minecraft version
-- Verify the server IP
-- Make sure the server is online

 ## Enjoy your adventure.